Hot rolled and cold rolled are the process of steel plate or profile forming. They have a great influence on the structure and performance of steel.

 Although the process also heats up the plate, it is still called cold rolling.

-To be specific, cold rolling take hot rolled steel coil as raw material, and do press fabricating after remove oxidized skin by acid wash, its finished product is hard roll.
+To be specific, cold rolling take hot rolled steel coil as raw material and do press fabricating after removing oxidized skin by acid wash, its finished product is hard to roll.